bpucker/FlavonoidFriday/README.md

 [Wu et al., 2021](https://doi.org/10.1111/pbi.13586) investigated the flavonoid biosynthesis genes in the safflower (_Carthamus tinctorius_) genome.
 Seven CHS candidate genes were identified. _CarCHS1_, _CarCHS4_, _CarCHS5_, _CarCHS6_, and _CarCHS7_ are expressed in the flower, while _CarCHS3_ is expressed in the cotyledons.
 Several CHS genes showed colienearily with CHS genes in lettuce and sunflower. _CarCHS5_ and _CarCHS6_ are the result of a tandem duplication of _CarCHS4_.
 Genes of the flavonoid biosynthesis appear regulated at the transcriptional level and even through differential alternative splicing.

+### (66) Glycosylation of flavonoids ###
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Deglycosylation of flavonoids is used in food industry to improve taste through removal of off-taste components e.g. debittering of citurs juice #FlavonoidFriday (details: XXX)

+[Slamova et al., 2018](10.3390/ijms19072126) reviewed the current knowledge about addition and removal of sugar moieties in the flavonoid metabolism of plants.
+Flavonoids account for a major proportion of phenolic compounds in fruits and vegetables.
+Many flavonoids were reported to have a beneficial physiological effects.
+Natural flavonoids are often glycosylated which improves their bioavailability.
+Removal of sugar groups is widely used in the food industry to improve the taste by depletion of off-taste components.

 ## Contact ##